 The ever-evolving field of digital marketing is about leveraging communication channels to acquire, engage, convert, and keep customers.
 Fluency in SEO (search engine optimization), digital advertising, and social media platforms are key requirements for digital marketers.
 Because digital marketing is highly measurable, a solid digital marketer embraces data and can pull reports to explain campaign performance.

 Arguably the most interdisciplinary career path in tech, product management touches web development, business and analytics, and UX design.
 As a product manager, you drive the development and implementation of a product, using market insights to inform the way a product is built, used, and distributed.
 You are the product’s biggest advocate and an enthusiastic team leader, managing the workflow for design and development teams, keeping an eye on outside competition, and establishing a larger identity for what the product can be.
 You might work closely with a large scope of tech professionals, from the database administrator and computer scientist to the software developer and cloud architect.

-The average advertised salary for product managers is $103,124.
+The average advertised salary for product managers is $119,208.
 Many product managers climb the ranks, a small portion eventually becoming chief product officer.
 Some find that their cross-disciplinary skill set allows them to become entrepreneurs themselves, and decide to start their own companies.

-Ready to start your new career?
+Ready to explore new career paths?